jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * _If so, then which ones and to what degree?_
 * _How will this internship make me a better Software Engineer?_

+Search for internship questions on the internet as well as [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
+You'll need to weed through these results to find questions that feel comfortable to you, but you may find a few that you really like.

 If the interviewer repeatedly asks you if you have any additional questions, you can usually decline after they have already answered a few.
 You don't have to keep asking questions indefinitely just to ask questions.